 Of course, the holiday season is a busy time of year for Quinn.
 But it’s not all work: She can’t wait to start celebrating Christmas with her partner in their new home.

 It’s probably no surprise what she plans to serve.
-“Cheese boards are my go-tos for hosting, so I love getting creative and incorporating an edible spread into my tablescapes with seasonal produce, themed accessories, and color-coordinated foliage and flowers.“
+“Cheese boards are my go-tos for hosting, so I love getting creative and incorporating a spread into my tablescapes with seasonal produce, themed accessories, and color-coordinated foliage and flowers.“

 Telling traditional tales

 Jonathan Kruk has been a full-time master storyteller for more than 30 years.
 He started when he was 18, telling stories to his then 5-year-old brother.
 Kruk is based in New York’s Hudson Valley, and he performs in libraries, at community events, in schools, and at historic sites.
 Locally, he is renowned for his Legend of Sleepy Hollow performances every fall.
 He loves that work, but he admits that each winter he can’t wait to share Charles Dickens’ Christmas Carol with school kids and adults.